top of page

 But thou hast mercy upon all; for thou canst do all things, and winkest at the sins of men, because they should amend.

-• Ahayah winked at the ignorance, but we are by no means justified to do the same errors today.
-We are aware of the laws, the meaning of why Solomon and Hiram were suffered to make the images and what it symbolized for us and future prophesy.
+• We are aware of the laws, the meaning of why Solomon and Hiram were suffered to make the images and what it symbolized for us and future prophesy.
 For us to make or continue operating with unlawful images would be unwise, seeing as though the righteous understood unlawful images were against the law as a confirmation for us to know it is indeed against the law for us today:

-4 macc 17:7
+4 Macc 17:7

 And had it been lawful for us to paint, as might some artist, the tale of thy piety, would not the spectators have shuddered at the mother of seven sons suffering for righteousness' sake multitudinous tortures even unto death?

 • It being unlawful to make the similitude of male or female made it unlawful to paint a portrait of the woman and her seven sons suffering.
-On the other hand, the unlearned make unlawful images:
+On the other hand, the unlearned make such unlawful images:

-Wisdom of Solomon 13:1-10,13-15
+Wisdom of Solomon 13:1, 10,13-15

 Surely vain are all men by nature, who are ignorant of Alahayim, and could not out of the good things that are seen know him that is: neither by considering the works did they acknowledge the workmaster;

-[10]But miserable are they, and in dead things is their hope, who call them alahayim, which are the works of men's hands, gold and silver, to shew art in, and resemblances of beasts, or a stone good for nothing, the work of an ancient hand.
+[10] But miserable are they, and in dead things is their hope, who call them alahayims, which are the works of men's hands, gold and silver, to shew art in, and resemblances of beasts, or a stone good for nothing, the work of an ancient hand.

-• This is showing they were making portraits to resemble beasts in their art from the ancient times
+• This is showing they were making portraits to resemble beasts in their art from the ancient times;

-[13]And taking the very refuse among those which served to no use, being a crooked piece of wood, and full of knots, hath carved it diligently, when he had nothing else to do, and formed it by the skill of his understanding, and fashioned it to the image of a man;
+[13] And taking the very refuse among those which served to no use, being a crooked piece of wood, and full of knots, hath carved it diligently, when he had nothing else to do, and formed it by the skill of his understanding, and fashioned it to the image of a man; [14] Or made it like some vile beast, laying it over with vermilion, and with paint coloring it red, and covering every spot therein; [15] And when he had made a convenient room for it, set it in a wall, and made it fast with iron

 Wis 13:16